-There are a number of changes in GCSE courses and examinations over the next few years.
+There have been a number of changes in GCSE courses and examinations in recent years. years.
 The following provides you with some information on the key changes.

 - The "old" GCSE English and Maths finished in Summer 2016.
 The new GCSEs in English and Mathematics started in Summer 2017.

 - Other GCSEs will also end in Summer 17 or Summer 18.
 Some will completely cease; others will be replaced by "new" GCSEs.